wavefrontHQ/docs/pages/doc/metrics_security.md

 Here's a tour:

-1. Click **Version History** to
+1. Click **Version History** to:
   * Revert to an earlier version of the policy.
   * Look at information on who last edited the security policy and when that happened.
 1. Examine the **Metric Prefix** column to see the metrics affected by a rule.
 2. Look at the **Access** column to see whether the rule allows or blocks access.
-1. Click the check box to the left of a rule to select them, then use the icons above to clone or delete the selected rule.
+1. Select the check box to the left of a rule to select it, then use the icons above to clone or delete the selected rule.
-1. Click the check boxes to the left of multiple rules to select them, use the icons to indicate changes, and click **Save** to commit the changes.
+1. Select the check boxes to the left of multiple rules to select them, use the icons to indicate changes, and click **Save** to commit the changes.
-1. Select the six-dot icon to explicitly drag a rule where you want it and change rule priorities.
+1. Click the six-dot icon to explicitly drag a rule where you want it and change the rule prioritization.
 1. If you've moved, cloned, or deleted one or more rules, use the **Undo** button to undo the change, or **Redo** to revert the undo.